 Looking to boost your local knowledge of the Caribbean and increase your chances of winning the next pub quiz?
-Check out these interesting facts about the islands of Antigua and Barbuda!
+Check out these fun facts about the islands of Antigua and Barbuda!

 Antigua and Barbuda is a collection of 2 small islands (Antigua and Barbuda) and 35 tiny islands in the Caribbean.

 These islands were discovered by Christopher Columbus in 1493, although it wasn’t colonised by English settlers until 1632.